AlessTRV/HamsterFarmer/readme.md

-# HamsterKombat Farmer Bot
+# HamsterKombat Farmer Script

-This is a Python-based bot for the HamsterKombat game.
-It automates taps and boosts in the game by synchronizing data, executing taps, claiming boosts, and scheduling future tasks.
+This is a Python-based script for the HamsterKombat game.
+It automates interactions with the "Hamster Kombat" API, performing actions such as "taps", purchasing boosts, claiming the daily bonus, and synchronizing the game state, all in a scheduled and asynchronous manner.

 ## Requirements